ZHLRJ/haoliang/index.md

 ## About Me

-I’m a researcher in geometry processing, computer graphics/vision, and 3D machine learning.
+I’m a researcher in geometry processing, computer graphics.

 ## Research Interests